Sensory stimulation therapy: Cognitive ageing

-During ageing many brain functions decline and some are lost, this is referred to as cognitive ageing.
-In the most extreme cases one might think about the catastrophic results of Alzheimer's Disease.
+During ageing, many brain functions decline and some are lost, this is referred to as cognitive ageing.
+In the most extreme cases one might think about the catastrophic results of Alzheimer's disease.
 Age is the largest risk factor for Alzheimer's disease.
 However, due to lack of knowledge and successful research in this field, little is known about the rates of clinical decline and brain atrophy.
 This disease is associated with neuronal death.
-However more general ageing considers loss of synaptic strength over neuronal death.
-When considering this situation the machinery for proper functioning of the brain is still present, but is in disarray.
+However, more general ageing considers loss of synaptic strength over neuronal death.
+When considering this situation, the machinery for proper functioning of the brain is still present, but is in disarray.
 It has been shown that as much as a 46% decrease in dendrite spine number and density can occur in humans over 50 years old when compared to older participants.

 Somatosensory system

 The cortical homunculus, or the visual representation of how your brain sees your body, was discovered by Wilder Penfield. a world-famous brain surgeon.
 Upon ending his career as part of the McGill medical faculty, he served as the director of Neurological Institute.

-The Somatosensory system is the part of our sensory system that deals with touch.
-We wouldn't be able to feel things like temperatures, pain, pressure, vibration, and skin rash without the unwavering help of our somatosensory system.
-The peripheral nervous system has the ability to understand touch, pressure, vibration, limb position, heat, Cold, and Pain.
+The somatosensory system is the part of our sensory system that deals with touch.
+We would not be able to feel things like temperatures, pain, pressure, vibration, and skin rash without the unwavering help of our somatosensory system.
+The peripheral nervous system has the ability to understand touch, pressure, vibration, limb position, heat, coldness, and pain.
 This information is sent through the peripheral nervous system, to the spinal cord where it is finally processed by the brain.
 One of the key structures in processing this information is the primary somatosensory cortex, which is located in the parietal lobe.
 The primary somatosensory cortex is known to have subsections that process information from different sections, and the area of the cortex for each section is related to its acuity.
-This observation is often shown symbolically through a Homunculus.
+This observation is often shown symbolically through a homunculus.

 Sensory stimulation therapies

-Sensory Stimulation uses rapid stimulation of nerves in a section of skin to drive neuronal changes in the participant.
+Sensory stimulation uses rapid stimulation of nerves in a section of skin to drive neuronal changes in the participant.
 The nerves are electrically stimulated in a fashion referred to as coactivation.
 In both cases the participant's limb, often hand, is constrained in a device that has a section that applies the stimulation.
 The participant is allowed to go about their daily activities, and many do not mind the presence of the device.
 These degree of reorganization is often measured through two point discrimination thresholds, which measure the smallest distance between two points that can be felt by the subject.

 It has been shown that the use of this technique can rest as much as 30 years of sensory loss.
-In the study by Dinse et al., 28 patients between the ages of 66 to 86 tested similarly to participants 30 years younger than themselves after treatment.
+In the study by Dinse et al., 28 patients between the ages of 66 and 86 tested similarly to participants 30 years younger than themselves after treatment.
 These participants had the device attached for 3 hours while undergoing stimulation.
 Other studies have used shorter periods of stimulation and achieved similar results.